osjacky430/tmr_listener/README.md

 ### Generate tm external script language

 TM external message is complicated for end user to generate, and can easily screw things up.
-Therefore, tmr_listener provides some handy ways to generate them. `tmr_listener` creates two global `Header` instances, i.e., `TMSCT`, and `TMSTA`.
+Therefore, `tmr_listener` provides some handy ways to generate them. `tmr_listener` creates several global `Header` instances, i.e., `TMSCT`, `TMSTA`, `TMSVR`, and `CPERR`.
 Also, for all motion functions and their corresponding overload functions, tmr_listener creates a `FunctionSet` instance for them.
 By doing so, we can avoid syntax error or typo, since the interface acts as if you are writing c++ code, typo simply indicates compile error.

-With tmr_listener, user can generate listen node command relatively easy, by fluent interface:
+With `tmr_listener`, user can generate listen node command relatively easy, by fluent interface:

 ```cpp
 using namespace tmr_listener; // for TMSCT and ID, End